-2. All truss members not designated as cross frames

-3. Cross frames, diaphragms and connection plates of horizontally curved beams or girders traffic live load and/or other loads
+- 2. All truss members not designated as cross frames - 3.
+Cross frames, diaphragms and connection plates of horizontally traffic live load and/or other loads

-4. Rib members of steel arches

-5. Bracing members subjected to and specifically designed for
+- 4. Rib members of steel arches - 5.
+Bracing members subjected to and specifically designed for

-6. Cross frames or diaphragms at pier and abutment supports of tub or box girders (trapezoidal members) and their connection plates

-7. Attachments and components of the above such as splice, cover, cross frame and diaphragm connection and gusset plates, but not transverse and bearing stiffeners (unless acting as a cross frame or diaphragm)
+- 6. Cross frames or diaphragms at pier and abutment supports of tub or box girders (trapezoidal members) and their connection plates - 7.
+Attachments and components of the above such as splice, cover, cross frame and diaphragm connection and gusset plates, but not transverse and bearing stiffeners (unless acting as a cross frame or diaphragm) - 8.
+Cables, moment release pins and links, and hangers - 9.
+All steel substructure members except those designated as secondary in the Contract Documents

-- 8. Cables, moment release pins and links, and hangers - 9.
-All steel substructure members except those designated as secondary in the Contract Documents - 10.
-Other members as may be identified in the Contract to, the following:
+10. Other members as may be identified in the Contract